 Why You Should Shave Against The Grain

 1) The Closest Shave Of Your Life

-Perhaps the biggest reasons why individuals want to try shaving against the grain is to get a super close shave.
-Shaving against the grain can help remove any hairs on the skin despite what direction they fall in.
-If you are shaving with the grain chances are that your razor is not picking up on all of the areas of hair that it could.
+The biggest reason individuals want to try shaving against the grain is to get a super close shave.
+Shaving against the grain can help remove any hairs on the skin, despite what direction they fall in.
+However, if you are shaving with the grain, chances are your razor is picking up on only some areas of hair that it could.

-If you are looking for baby smooth skin shaving against the grain is a must!
+If you want baby-smooth skin, shaving against the grain is a must!